NetApp/harvest/docs/prepare-eseries.md

 # Prepare E-Series Systems

 !!! note "Beta Feature"
-    E-Series monitoring support is new in Harvest and should be considered beta.
+    The EseriesMel collector (Major Event Log) is new in Harvest and should be considered beta.
     Feedback and bug reports are welcome on [GitHub Discussions](https://github.com/NetApp/harvest/discussions).

 NetApp E-Series storage systems with REST API support can be monitored directly by Harvest.
 This guide covers the setup required to prepare your E-Series array.